Recognising gender on birth certificates and exploring a gender registration process for people born overseas

 There will not be additional requirements if a person applies multiple times

-Further information on these decisions
+Further information on the previous decisions

 Questions